Things to do in Filey with the Children

 enjoy the view and beautiful flowerbeds to admire, along side children’s playground, small boating pond, putting green and crazy golf Glen gardens is perfect choice for a day out with the kids.
 The gardens are open all the time, dogs are welcome and there are also public toilets at this venue.

 Directions By road: Follow signs for Filey town centre.
 Pass Bus Station on Station Avenue and turn right onto West Avenue.
 Glen Gardens is at the very end of West Avenue on the left hand side.

-Pitch and Putt West Avenue, Filey, YO14 9BQ.
+Foot golf and Pitch and Putt West Avenue, Filey, YO14 9BQ.

 The Parkland style course is great for families and offers 18 holes of pitch and

 putt golf and foot golf with many challenging hazards that will entertain and challenge all including seasoned golfers, it is widely regarded as the best Pitch & Putt/ Mini Golf course on the Yorkshire coast and is maintained and kept to a good standard.

 For parking: There is a large Pay & Display car park within 30 seconds walking distance of the course and it is within walking distance of Filey town centre